stackforge/fuel-docs/pages/terminology/c/compute-nodes.rst

 to run both the Compute and Controller roles on a single server by editing the *openstack.yaml* file.

-    .. note:: In environments that use vCenter as the hypervisor, the  Nova-compute service can run **only** on Controller nodes.
-       Because of this, Fuel does not allow you to :ref:`assign<assign-roles-vcenter-ug>`
-       the "Compute" role to any node
-       when vCenter is selected as the hypervisor.

 Also see:

 - :ref:`storage-plan`